open/close all folders

 - Kintarou Tooyama from The Prince of Tennis.

-- Karui from Naruto was shown to have red hair in a recent color page.
+- Karui was shown to have red hair in a color page of the manga and, later on, in the anime.

 - When using her Curse Seal, Tayuya also became this.
 With horns and black sclera.

-- Kougaiji from Saiyuki is a noble bad guy and seems to deliberately be in color contrast to his Evil Empress stepmother, Gyokomen Koshu (who is pale skinned with green hair).
-Possibly to emphasize that their personalities are complete opposites - Kougaiji is devoted to his nakama, while Koshu is prone to killing her followers on a whim.
+- Kougaiji is a noble bad guy and seems to deliberately be in color contrast to his Evil Empress stepmother, Gyokomen Koshu (who is pale skinned with green hair).
+Possibly to emphasize that their personalities are complete opposites—Kougaiji is devoted to his nakama, while Koshu is prone to killing her followers on a whim.
 Rather than having a fiery personality, he's matched to the element and uses mostly fire attacks.

 - Gojyo could also be considered an example, since he's rather tan compared to the others.
 Also has bright red hair.

-- Libra Dohko from Saint Seiya was a *gorgeous* one when young◊.
-And he still is.
-Since his old form is actually a Sleep Mode Size, once he recovers his youth...Squee!
+- Libra Dohko from Saint Seiya was a *gorgeous* one when young.◊ And he still is.
+Since his old form is actually a Sleep-Mode Size, once he recovers his youth...Squee!!
+It shall be noted that Dohko was originally a tall and equally gorgeous brunet in the original manga.
+He's only a Dark-Skinned Redhead in the anime version,

 - Ed◊ from Meine Liebe.

 - Rurouni Kenshin is an interesting case.
-In the TV series, he's not shown with particularly dark skin, but his hair is explicitly red.
+In the TV series Kenshin is not shown with particularly dark skin, but his hair is explicitly red.
 People actually say that his hair is red, instead of it just being a visual design element.
 In the OVA series, he's closer to a Dark-Skinned Redhead in a way that's fairly accurate for a Japanese person.
 (Dark red hair is very rare but does occur among native Japanese.)

-- Raphael from Tenshi Ni Narumon has red hair and a fairly dark skin (especially when contrasted with Mikael's) and a matching bouncy and energetic personality, although he's not really hotblooded.
+- Raphael from I'm Gonna Be an Angel! has red hair and a fairly dark skin (especially when contrasted with Mikael's) and a matching bouncy and energetic personality, although he's not really hotblooded.
 In fact, he is pretty mellow, maybe because he wasn't doing much in the series, besides playing guitar and molesting Mikael.

 - Kyou Sohma in the anime version of Fruits Basket, though the dark-skinned part is pretty much just in comparison to the other characters.
 It's presumably due to the amount of time he spends outside, and his hair color is a result of the curse.